MartinPacker/mdpre/README.md

 Please note, and plan accordingly:

-    From 1 April, 2025 expect releases to only support 3.10 or later From 1 April, 2026 expect releases to only support 3.11 or later
+* From 1 April, 2025 releases only supported 3.10 or later
+* From 1 April, 2026 expect releases to only support 3.11 or later

 md2pre moves forward on Python every so often to:

-    Take advantage of new language capabilities
+* Take advantage of new language capabilities
-    Remain on a supported Python release with adequate fix likelihood.
+* Remain on a supported Python release with adequate fix likelihood.